el-hult/CarOde/readme.md

 1. Chart  https://hackage.haskell.org/package/Chart
-However, you need some backend.It seems that the package Chart-cairo is the most versatile, but it needs cairo installed And that seems like a mess on a windows machine. see e.g. https://stackoverflow.com/questions/9526375/how-to-install-cairo-on-windows
+However, you need some backend.It seems that the package Chart-cairo is the most versatile, but it needs cairo installed I started the project on windows and that seems like a mess on a windows machine. see e.g. https://stackoverflow.com/questions/9526375/how-to-install-cairo-on-windows

 2. Matplotlib https://hackage.haskell.org/package/matplotlib
 I am familiar with matplotlib on python, but it seems that it is a pain to install with tons of dependencies.